rsms/move/README.md

   - As functions, or lambdas, are the key awesomeness of JavaScript and is a very light-weight thing, the "function" keyword and boilerplate argument parens just need to be easier to write.
 Move uses the `^` keyword and does not enforce `()` for argument-less functions.

-  - The last statement of a function is automatically returned.
+  - The last statement in a function is automatically returned.

   - Move adds a shorthand for calling functions without parens.
 E.g. `foo(bar)` is equivalent to `foo! bar` and `Some.foo(strip(bar))` can be written as `Some.foo! strip! bar`.